 Design Guidelines- Regular Lots

-The Creeks Design Guidelines – Phase 7 Regular Lots
+The Creeks Design Guidelines – Regular Lots – September 12, 2018

 The Creeks is a prestigious residential community in southeast Regina.
 This development borders a nature reserve, in addition to a neighbourhood park and green spaces.
 The implementation of this document ensures a premier quality home environment and protects individual property investments by setting the minimum standards for excellence in design and construction.
 These guidelines do not supersede the City of Regina zoning requirements and applicable building codes.